Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     - Simply copy the files in `js/MZ` over to your game's `www/js/libs` folder.

 ### Decrypt the game files
+Some games don't encrypt their files.

 1. Go to [Java-RPG-Maker-MV-Decrypter](https://gitlab.com/Petschko/Java-RPG-Maker-MV-Decrypter) and follow the instructions.

 2. Delete the encrypted files in your game's `www` folder, most of the time, the `audio` and the `img` folders.

-    Note: For unknown reasons, `www/img/system/Loading.png` and `www/img/system/Window.png` (if exist) are usually not encrypted so don't delete them!
+    Note: `www/img/system/Loading.png` and `www/img/system/Window.png` (if exist) are not encrypted so don't delete them!

 3. Copy the decrypted files to the game folder.